moderntribe/widget-builder/readme.txt

 1. List Widget Builder editable widgets.
 1. Highlighting custom widgets in the Widgets/Sidebar page.
 1. How the default display template looks in presentation.
+1. How the default display template looks in the dashboard (when enabled).

 == Frequently Asked Questions ==